 How To Apply

 Carnegie Mellon's School of Computer Science has a centralized online application process.
-The application deadline for the fall 2022 application cycle is December 9th, 2021 at 11:59 a.m.
+The application deadline for the fall 2024 application cycle is December 13, 2023 at 3:00 p.m.
 EST. Incomplete applications will not be considered.
 We've provided an overview for you below, but you can find more information on the School of Computer Science's master's admissions and doctoral admissions pages.
-The application period for fall 2022 will open on September 7, 2021.